Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 2002 Ford Escape Transmission

 Like the 2001 model year, the 2002 Ford Escape had fewer transmission problems.
-However, owners report occasional problems, such as gear slipping or difficulty shifting gears.
+However, owners report occasional issues, such as gear slipping or difficulty shifting gears.

 Many of these problems are caused by worn transmission bands or clogged fluid filters.
 Standard repairs usually involve band adjustment and filter replacement—both relatively simple tasks.
 Depending on the problem’s specifics and the repair’s location, repair costs can range from $100 to $500.